-a) Entrance, Setting & Course
+a) Entrance, Setting & Courses

-- Before joining ECP, students sit an English placement test and are set according to their current level of English. - All pathways for students starting in Year 1, lead to the possibility of studying English A at IB.
-Each set studies literacy and language skills, literature and textual analysis as well as language input (grammar and vocabulary) appropriate to their level of English.
+• Before joining ECP, students sit an English placement test and are set according to their current level of English. • All pathways for students starting in Year 1, lead to the possibility of studying English A at IB.
+Each set studies literacy and language skills, assessed their ability across all language skills and has evaluated their learning needs.